Lay Mission-Helpers Association

 Type of Placement:Our work overseas includes healthcare, education, technical and vocational training, administration, pastoral ministry, computers, etc.

-Service Area:Our lay missioners work in Cameroon and Ecuador.
-Potential new sites in Papua New Guinea and Uganda.
+Service Area:Our lay missioners work in Ecuador and Papua New Guinea.
+Potential new sites in Ghana and Uganda.

 Service Length:Three years, renewable.

 Requirements:Practicing Catholic, single, married, ages 22 to 62 years (upper age negotiable), U.S. citizen.
 Physical and psychological testing.
 College education and certification required for most positions.
 Work experience.